-'Skyscraper' Is The Rare Action Movie That Shows A Dad Stepping Up For His Kids Before Disaster Strikes
+'Skyscraper' Is The Rare Movie Where A Dad Steps Up For His Kids BEFORE Disaster Strikes

 These days, the action movies that reign supreme in the box office often focus on men valiantly rescuing their families from disaster.
 The just-released Skyscraper, starring Dwayne "The Rock" Johnson, is one such film, all about a man trying to save his wife and kids after they get trapped in a burning building.
 Yet while the movie features many of the tropes found in similar films, Skyscraper is about a dad who has always been there for his kids — rather than one stepping in only when disaster strikes, which is what's far more frequently depicted on-screen.